Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Introduction

 For the more typical case of partial wetting, $\theta_e>0$, the dynamics of approach to equilibrium, $r(t)\rightarrow r_e$, is not discussed in the major reviews\cite{dussan_spreading_1979, de_gennes_wetting_1985, bonn_wetting_2009}.
 It is, however, carefully modeled in Ref.~\onlinecite{de_ruijter_droplet_1999} for small capillary-driven droplets.
 The authors assume that the droplet is a spherical cap, driven by capillarity, and that dissipation is controlled by a friction coefficient at the contact line and by viscosity in the bulk.
 The general equations of motion must be solved numerically, but can be analyzed in different regimes.
 At early times, approximate power-law growth holds with a spreading exponent that is at first $n=1/7$ and then later $n=1/10$ as the dissipation changes from contact line to bulk.
 At very late times, $r(t)$ is predicted to asymptote exponentially to the equilibrium value $r_e$.
 Other works on partial wetting dynamics considered droplet shapes, dynamic contact angles, and dissipation mechanisms\cite{degennes_dynamics_1990, brochard-wyart_dynamics_1992, eggers_contact_2005}.
 There has also been interest in fast dynamics at early times, when a spherical droplet initiates contact with a substrate and inertial effects are important\cite{biance_first_2004, drelich_spreading_2005, bird_short-time_2008}.
 However, Ref.~\onlinecite{de_ruijter_droplet_1999} remains the only work we know that models the approach of $r(t)$ toward equilibrium.
 It does not consider large gravity-driven droplets, and it does not report data at long enough times to observe and test their model for how $r(t)$ stops growing.
 We seek to fill these gaps.

-Here we report experimental results obtained at home during the COVID-19 pandemic.
+Here we report experimental results obtained at home during the COVID-19 pandemic, using fluids commonly found in the kitchen.
 Our focus is on the growth and approach to equilibrium for the case of partially wetting Newtonian droplets of high viscosity and low inertia.
 Following the recipe of Lord Rayleigh\cite{rayleigh_question_1892} we cook up models to account for the observed behavior by using dimensional analyses and back-of-the-envelope calculations.